National States Geographic Information Council

 The National States Geographic Information Council (NSGIC) is an organization in the United States of America of the states, the District of Columbia, and the territories that works to improve the use and sharing of geospatial data and GIS tools.
-The purpose of the organization is "to encourage effective and efficient government through the coordinated development of geographic information and technologies to ensure that information may be integrated at all levels of government."
+The purpose of the organization is "to advance effective state-led geospatial coordination for the nation.
+NSGIC serves as a national forum to develop future-oriented geospatial leadership and advance sound policies and practices for geospatial activities."

 Membership

 NSGIC members include state GIS coordinators and senior state GIS managers, representatives of federal agencies, local and county governments, the private sector, the academic sector, and other professional organizations.
 Among the NSGIC membership are experts, recognized nationally and internationally, in GIS, in IT policy, and in data creation and data management.

 Goals

-NSGIC works to foster the creation of "intelligent maps and databases that enable public and private decision makers to make better informed and timelier decisions in a wide array of governmental areas."
+NSGIC serves as a "national forum to develop future-oriented geospatial leadership and advance sound policies and practices for geospatial activities."

 Among the major focus areas of NSGIC are: